andyatkinson/andyatkinson.github.io/_posts/2021-08-10-pgbench-workload-simulation.md

 To run a pgbench benchmark, create a shell script like `my_benchmark.sh`.

-Using bash we can create a script that creates 10 SELECT statements each with a random value for blog_id, that we want to query on.
+Using bash we can create a script that creates 10 SELECT statements each with a random value for `blog_id`.

 ```
+#!/bin/bash

 for run in {1..10}; do
-  echo '\set blog_id random(1, 1000000)' >> queries.bench
-  echo "select * from comments where blog_id = :blog_id;" >> queries.bench
+  echo "select * from comments where blog_id = $(jot -r 1 1 1000);" >> queries.bench
 done
 ```

-We can create a mix of UPDATE statements as well, and potentially INSERT statements if it's ok to create benchmark data (or clean it up later) in the target database.
+We can create a mix of UPDATE statements as well for example setting `CURRENT_TIMESTAMP` on a timestamp column.

 Here is an example UPDATE statement:

 ```
-echo "UPDATE comments SET view_count = 0 WHERE blogs.id = :blog_id" >> queries.bench
+echo "UPDATE comments SET view_count = 0 WHERE blogs.id = 1" >> queries.bench
 ```